acphile/alignment/README.md

 # Fastest Subquadratic Alignment

 ## Usage
-* Explame commands are given in cmd.sh.
+* Example commands are given in cmd.sh.
 Simply run the following command in the terminal:
 ```
 ./cmd.sh
 ```